From Reasoning LLMs to BERT: A Two-Stage Distillation Framework for Search Relevance: Introduction

 To address these critical issues, this paper proposes a two-stage reasoning distillation framework designed to efficiently transfer the reasoning capabilities of a large model to a deployment-friendly lightweight model while preserving computational efficiency.

 Stage One: Building a Domain-Adapted Reasoning LLM.
 To address the shortcomings of general-purpose LLMs in platform-specific scenarios, we construct a specialized domain reasoning LLM.
 This is achieved through a \textbf{three-step training pipeline}: continuous pre-training to inject domain knowledge, supervised fine-tuning to elicit reasoning abilities, and preference optimization using a reward model for fine-grained enhancement of reasoning quality.
-This model not only overcomes the limitations of generic models but is also capable of generating high-quality relevance labels and detailed reasoning paths for massive volumes of query-service pairs.
+This model not only overcomes the limitations of generic models but also generates high-quality relevance labels and detailed reasoning paths for massive query-service pairs.

 Stage Two: Contrastive Reasoning Self-Distillation.
 We propose the Contrastive Reasoning Self-Distillation (CRSD) method, which models the behavior of the same BERT model under standard input and reasoning-augmented input configurations as a teacher-student relationship.
 Through the InfoNCE contrastive learning mechanism \cite{oord2018representation, gao2021simcse}, this method effectively resolves the challenges of feature alignment between heterogeneous architectures.
 It enables the lightweight model to internalize the reasoning capability without needing the explicit reasoning path during inference \cite{zhang2019your}.